xxxKEKxxx/brrr/README.md

 3. deploy

-4. Add your wallet to settings.js file use bsc address
+4. Add your wallet to settings.js file use bsc address make sure your adding it to the settings.js file in your fork